-Board when the entire Board is not available to meet, except that the Executive Committee may thorize the following: • the issuance of equity securities of the Company; Committee Members: • the merger, amalgamation, or other change in control transaction of the Company; Robert Campbell (Chair) Sandra Boss • the sale of all or substantially all of the assets of the Company; Dominic Silvester Poul Winslow • the liquidation or dissolution of the Company; Four Winslow • any transaction that, in the aggregate, exceeds 10% of the Company's total assets; • any action that requires approval of the entire Board by the Company's Memorandum of Association or the Company's Bye-laws; or • any action prescribed by applicable law, rule or regulation, including but not limited to those prescribed by listing rules or SEC regulations (such as those powers granted to the Compensation, Audit, and Nominating and Governance Committees and requiring independent director decisions).
-Number of Meetings in 2018: 0 not unexpected for the Executive Committee to hold no meetings in a given year, as it is only n situations where the full Board cannot reasonably be convened
+The primary responsibility of our Executive Committee is to exercise the power and authority of the Board when the entire Board is not available to meet, except that the Executive Committee may not authorize the following:

+- the issuance of equity securities of the Company; - the merger, amalgamation, or other change in control transaction of the Company; - the sale of all or substantially all of the assets of the Company; - the liquidation or dissolution of the Company; - any transaction that, in the aggregate, exceeds 10% of the Company's total assets; - any action that requires approval of the entire Board by the Company's Memorandum of Association or the Company's Bye-laws; or - any action prescribed by applicable law, rule or regulation, including but not limited to those prescribed by listing rules or SEC regulations (such as those powers granted to the Compensation, Audit, and Nominating and Governance Committees and requiring independent director decisions).

+It is not unexpected for the Executive Committee to hold no meetings in a given year, as it is only used in situations where the full Board cannot reasonably be convened.